Compact Mixed-Use Residential Development

 Isometric [Neighborhood Block]

+After receiving approval from the township’s Historic Preservation Commission, this project was paused by the client due to the global events of 2020.
+The project was intended to be one of the few — if not the first — multi-unit residential developments in a town crowded with single-family dwellings.
 The 44-unit building would have 69 bedrooms to comfortably house more than 115 people, on a site that might otherwise be zoned for four single-family residences that would house — accounting generously — twenty total people.
-This would produce an almost six-fold increase in the housing capacity of the site.
-Within a borough with a population of 1,918 per the 2020 US Census data, this project could generate an almost 6 percent population increase.
+This would’ve been an almost six-fold increase in the housing capacity of the site, and within a borough with a population of 1,918 per the 2020 US Census data, this project could generate an almost 6 percent population increase.

 Perspective Rendering [Nosy Neighbor View, Mid-summer dusk]

-PROJECTS: ABODE // CABIN // SEMI-SUB-URBAN // STATION // GREEN // TRANSPOSITORY // TEA-CRETE // LIGHTS // RINGS // NEO-CAIRNS // THESES: POST-MORDIAL (MIT SMArchS) // ISOTOPIA (Syracuse BArch)
+PROJECTS: ABODE // CABIN // SEMI-SUB-URBAN // STATION // GREEN // TRANSPOSITORY // TEA-CRETE // LIGHTS // PENDANT // RINGS // NEO-CAIRNS // THESES: METAMATERIALISM (Human Being) // POST-MORDIAL (MIT SMArchS) // ISOTOPIA (Syracuse BArch) // HUMANS: KRIS // JODY

-© Human Being Design 2023
+© Human Being Design 2025